Cohere: Awards

 Fortune magazine listed the company on their 50 AI innovators list in 2023.

 Cohere was listed on CNBC's Disruptor list in 2023 and 2024.

 Litigation

-In February 2025, it was reported that a consortium of 14 publishing companies including The Atlantic, Condé Nast, and Forbes had sued Cohere for copyright infringement, accusing Cohere of using their content for training without permission, as well as displaying considerable portions or entire articles of their content without permission.
+In February 2025, a consortium of 14 publishing companies including The Atlantic, Condé Nast, and Forbes sued Cohere for copyright infringement, accusing Cohere of using their content for training without permission, as well as displaying considerable portions or entire articles of their content without permission.